gbbns/static.gbbns.co/content/writing/moving-to-hugo.md

 type = "article"
 +++

-If I was to look at the [wayback when machine]() I could hand on heart say I've never had a personal website I've ever really been happy with.
+If I was to look at the [internet archive wayback machine](https://web.archive.org/web/*/http://www.chrisgibbons.co.uk) I could hand on heart say I've never had a personal website I've ever really been happy with.

 I'm not a designer, and I'm fine with that.
 Aside from that I've never really found a platform that I gel with.
 I had static html and I liked it, but with all developers I didn't like the manual process of FTP'ing to a server, along with maintaining links, URL's etc. So I did nothing.

-Enter the wonderful world of [static site generators](), this changed the way I thought about my personal online presence.
+Enter the wonderful world of [Static Site Generators](https://www.staticgen.com/), this changed the way I thought about my personal online presence.

 ### Jekyll
 I tried a couple of SSG but always found the barrier of entry much lower for Jekyll.
 I had a Mac, it had Ruby, so far so good.
 The docs are pretty comprehensive and there's a raft of templates ready to use.